forest-nvim/.github/profile/README.md

 ### [Bonsai](https://github.com/Forest.nvim/bonsai.nvim) *(in development)*
 A **zenmode** plugin to help you focus deeply while coding.
-Bonsai will offer a customizable distraction-free environment, minimalist UI tweaks, and focus-enhancing features.
+Bonsai gives a customizable distraction-free environment, minimalist UI tweaks, and focus-enhancing features.

 > *"Trim the noise"*